keyan-m/aiken-flat/README.md

 The two functions we defined are only capable of working with `Encoder` and `Decoder` values, which are essentially "states" that carry a buffer for tracking progress.
-They also don't use/consider filler bits.
+They also don't use/consider "filler" bits.

 To get the final Flat encoder/decoder functions, we must use the two other makers from `aiken_flat/flat`: